 51.8% of the respondents expressed concerns about trade protectionism in the U.S. There is overwhelming concern about the "Buy American" clause included in the American Recovery and Reinvestment Act of 2009.
 Besides this, there are apprehensions about "stronger distribution regulations (10+2 Rule)", "difficulties in obtaining visas" and "stronger anti-dumping duties and countervailing duties", etc. (Figure 6).

-Figure 1: Changes in DI value focusing on companies' operating profit and real GDP growth ratio
+Figure 1: Changes in DI value focusing on companies '

 Figure 2: Reasons why the company's operating profit in 2009 will "decrease" from the previous year (multiple answers allowed)